gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations-quickstart.md

 See [@ClientCacheApplication Javadoc](https://docs.spring.io/spring-data/geode/docs/current/api/org/springframework/data/gemfire/config/annotation/ClientCacheApplication.html).

-For more information, see [Configuring [vmware-gemfire-short-name] Applications with Spring](bootstrap-annotations.html#configuring-with-spring) in _Bootstrapping [vmware-gemfire-short-name] with the Spring Container Using Annotations_.
+For more information, see [Configuring GemFire Applications with Spring](bootstrap-annotations.html#configuring-with-spring) in _Bootstrapping GemFire with the Spring Container Using Annotations_.

 ## <a id="configure-peer-cache-application"></a>Configure a Peer `Cache` Application

-To configure and bootstrap a [vmware-gemfire-short-name] Peer `Cache` application, use the following:
+To configure and bootstrap a GemFire Peer `Cache` application, use the following:

 ```highlight